saturnlighting/literature-review/README.md

 # Discussion

-The scientific literature on the intersections of cycling and lighting is spread across several disciplines such as such as engineering, transport, road safety, and public health.
+The scientific literature on the intersections of cycling and lighting is spread across several disciplines such as engineering, transport, road safety, and public health.

 Below, based on the results of the review, we answer the questions that guide this paper.